M.A, Women and Gender Studies; B.A, English Literature

 Role with AMR - One Health Consortium:

-Event & Trainee Coordinator, One Health at UCalgary, and AMR – One Health Consortium
+Training & Event Specialist, One Health at UCalgary, and AMR – One Health Consortium

 Golsa Kafili received her Master of Arts in ‘Women and Gender Studies’ from St. Mary’s University in Halifax in 2013.
 After her graduation, she moved to Saskatchewan and started working in a non-for profit organization as a Program Coordinator with a wide range of community members such as immigrants, refugees, indigenous people, academic leaders and administrators, business owners, and many more in Saskatoon.
 Four years of cross-cultural experience made her familiar with the importance of stakeholder engagement and strategic partnerships in the development of our community.
 As such, she chose to follow her path in delivering quality services to the Saskatoon community via the Edwards Executive Education, University of Saskatchewan, and coordinating professional development trainings in different fields of Leadership, Communications, Management, and Women’s Initiatives.